-The guidance specifically refers to Regulation 34 of the LGPS(S) Regulations 2018 however, the Scheme employer should also assess other factors (as part of the decision making process).
-These should include medical reports from hospital specialists/consultants, and whether any reasonable adjustments have also been taken into account of where appropriate (as part of the Disability Discrimination Act), along with any HR reports on absenteeism, sickness, performance records etc.
+The guidance specifically refers to Regulation 34 of the LGPS(S) Regulations 2018 however, the Scheme employer should also assess other factors (as part of the decision-making process).
+These should include medical reports from hospital specialists/consultants, and whether any reasonable adjustments have also been considered of where appropriate (as part of the Equality Act 2010), along with any HR reports on, sickness absence, capability decisions etc.

-Q9.
+Q 9.
 Can a member appeal if they are still an active member?

-Regulations 67 and 69 apply.
-Regulation 67 specifies that; "Any question concerning the rights or liabilities under the Scheme of any person other than a Scheme employer must be decided in the first instance by the person specified in this regulation."
+A. Regulations 67 and 69 apply.
+Regulation 67 specifies that; "Any question concerning the rights or liabilities under the Scheme of any person, other than a Scheme employer, must be decided in the first instance by the person specified in this regulation."